zynksoftware/Zynk-Workflow/_docs/Shopify-Connector/Uploading-Customers-to-Shopify.md

 ---
 slug: uploading-customers-to-shopify
 redirect_from: "/article/311-uploading-customers-to-shopify"
-title: Uploading Customers to Shopify
+title: Importing Customers to Shopify
 ---
 This task will upsert (insert or update) customers to your Shopify store, using the customer data in an XML file.
 If no customer ID is provided for a customer in the input file, the task will insert a new customer into Shopify.
 If an ID is provided, the existing customer will be updated.